PoliticalGraveyard.com

 Means, Thomas — U.S. Attorney for Kansas, 1861.
 Burial location unknown.

 Means, W. B. — of Valier, Jefferson County, Pa.
 Republican.
 Delegate to Republican National Convention from Pennsylvania, 1944.
-Still living as of 1944.
+Presumed deceased.
+Burial location unknown.

 Means, William F. — of Cincinnati, Hamilton County, Ohio.
 Born in Lawrence County, Ohio.
 Democrat.
 Mayor of Cincinnati, Ohio, 1881-83.
 Burial location unknown.

-Meanwell, Harry See Benjamin Franklin
+Meanwell, Harry: See Benjamin Franklin

 MEANY: See also Jesse Arthur Younger

 Meany, Edward A., Jr. (b.
 1920) — of Michigan.
 Born in 1920.
 Republican.
-Candidate in primary for U.S. Senator from Michigan, 1964; candidate in primary for U.S. Representative from Michigan 9th District, 1966.
-Still living as of 2001.
+Candidate for U.S. Senator from Michigan, 1964; candidate for U.S. Representative from Michigan 9th District, 1966.
+Presumed deceased.
+Burial location unknown.

-Meany, George (1894-1980) — Born in City Island, Bronx, Bronx County, N.Y., August 16, 1894.
-Son of Michael Meany.
+George Meany Meany, George (1894-1980) — Born in City Island, Bronx, Bronx County, N.Y., August 16, 1894.
 Plumber; president, American Federation of Labor, 1952-55; president, AFL-CIO, 1955-79.
 Irish ancestry.
 Died January 10, 1980 (age 85 years, 147 days).
 Burial location unknown.

-Relatives: Married to Eugenia McMahon.
+Relatives: Son of Michael Meany; married to Eugenia McMahon.

 Meara, Kevin John — of New Jersey.
 Democrat.
 Candidate for U.S. Representative from New Jersey 4th District, 1996.
 Still living as of 1996.